Suggest a Songfact / Artistfact

 Peter Allen was married to Liza Minnelli from 1967-1974, and he credits Minnelli's mother, Judy Garland (Dorothy in The Wizard of Oz), with bringing him to New York and launching his career.
 Garland died in 1969, and Allen later wrote this song in her memory.

 The song was featured in a musical about Allen's life called The Boy From Oz, starring Hugh Jackman as Allen (he won the Tony for Best Performance by a Leading Actor in a Musical for the role in 2004).
 In the musical, the song fits the storyline, paying tribute to the memory of Garland.

-A common misperception is that Peter wrote this song in memory of his mother-in-law, Judy Garland (he was married to Liza Minnelli).
-The real story is that during at a cabaret performance of the singer Julie Wilson, Peter sat next to a table of rude patrons who kept talking while Ms. Wilson sang.
-Peter, who admired Julie, slipped a note to the chattering class, it simply read: "Quiet please, there's a lady on stage."
-Peter himself acknowledged that it was this incident that inspired this song, and Julie Wilson as the actual muse.
+Allen came up with the title for this song during at a cabaret performance of the singer Julie Wilson.
+Peter sat next to a table of rude patrons who kept talking while Ms. Wilson sang.
+Peter, who admired Julie, slipped a note to the chattering class that read: "Quiet please, there's a lady on stage."

 Hugh Jackman sang this at Joan Rivers' funeral on September 7, 2014.
 Rivers had seen him perform in The Boy From Oz and loved it.